 Transfer information (arrival and departure)

-All Trafalgar guests benefit from complimentary arrival and departure transfers by shuttle coach on the arrival and departure day of their guided holiday.
+All Trafalgar guests benefit from complimentary arrival and departure transfers* by shuttle coach on the arrival and departure day of their guided vacation.
 Times are specified on the individual itinerary pages.
 If your flight times do not coincide with the shuttle coach transfer timings, you may choose to book and purchase a transfer.
-In addition, guests who arrive before or leave after the scheduled holiday may also book a transfer through Trafalgar, providing they also purchase the additional pre-and/or post-holiday hotel night(s).
+In addition, guests who arrive before or leave after the scheduled vacation may also book a transfer through Trafalgar, providing they also purchase the additional pre-and/or post-vacation hotel night(s).

 Health and medical needs